ANDR01D writes PC game reviews and shares his views on the video game industry.

 The player’s character goes in after them, only to face an onslaught of terrifying abominations unimaginable to the average human.

-This was the game that made the ‘get this key, push that button, shoot this guy, and reach the exit’ gameplay popular for about the next three or four years, until after Quake 2.
-It was original back then, because Wolfenstein 3D didn’t have buttons, but the secret walls were there before Doom.
+- Then: This was the game that made the ‘get this key, push that button, shoot this guy, and reach the exit’ gameplay popular for about the next three or four years, until after Quake 2.
+It was original back then because Wolfenstein 3D didn’t have buttons, but the secret walls were there before Doom.

 There is another mod for Doom 3 called Doom Reborn which looks even better and has taken to recreating the enemies from the original series piece by piece.
 The levels also look astoundingly similar.

-The MIDI music was composed by Bobby Prince, who also helped with the music later on with Duke Nukem 3D after the Doom series.
-The music was inspired by metal bands and fitted the atmosphere nicely.
+- Then: The MIDI music was composed by Bobby Prince, who also helped with the music later on with Duke Nukem 3D after the Doom series.
+The music was inspired by metal bands and it fit the atmosphere nicely.

 Sonic Clang also made their tracks heard in the remake of the shareware version of Doom, called Classic Doom, a mod for Doom 3.

-The explosions, the enemies grunting in the distance and their evil, spine tingling shrieks as they were gunned down added to the scary atmosphere.
+- Then: The explosions, the enemies grunting in the distance and their evil, spine-tingling shrieks as they were gunned down added to the scary atmosphere.

-At one point, when we discovered the pentacle at the end of the first episode, my brother deleted the game off of the computer and when I asked why, he said that it was a Star of David and it was evil.
+- At one point, when we discovered the pentacle at the end of the first episode, my brother deleted the game off of the computer, and when I asked why, he said that it was a Star of David and it was evil.
 Wrong.
-It’s amazing how many people make the mistake that a pentagon and a Star of David are the same thing.
-A pentacle or pentagon has five sides, whereas a Star of David has six.
+It’s amazing how many people make the mistake that a pentagram and a Star of David are the same thing.
+A pentacle or pentagram has five sides, whereas a Star of David has six.

 Doom has survived all these years and still has tons of people improving it and playing it.
-Fifteen years on, and Doom is still alive and kicking.
-And of course with mods being developed for its grandchild, Doom 3, to replicate Doom with modern technology, it doesn’t seem as though the memory will die out any time soon.
+Twenty-seven years on, and Doom is still alive and kicking.
+And of course, with mods being developed for its grandchild, Doom 3, to replicate Doom with modern technology, it doesn’t seem as though the memory will die out any time soon.

 © 2008 ANDR01D